"As a clinical teacher, she works side-by-side with students to ensure that they feel competent and ready to successfully represent their clients.”

 “As a clinical teacher, she works side-by-side with students, often late into the night, to ensure that they feel competent and ready to successfully represent their clients,” said Ascanio Piomelli, associate dean for experiential learning and professor.

 “In the large classroom, she is committed to supporting the broadest participation in discussions, encouraging those who talk often to step back and those who don’t normally talk in other classes to step up,” Piomelli said.
 “Her fervent belief that all of her students belong here and can succeed here is palpable and inspiring.
 It also helps that she’s brilliant, self-effacing, and wickedly funny.”

-Spencer has been a steadying force in UC Hastings’s clinical program since 2009, when she arrived as a teaching fellow.
+Spencer has been a steadying force in UC Law SF’s clinical program since 2009, when she arrived as a teaching fellow.
 She is the academic director of the Lawyers for America program and she also teaches the Individual Representation Clinic, Evidence, Legal Externship seminar, and Essential Lawyering Skills courses.

-Prior to joining UC Hastings, Spencer worked as a trial attorney with the U.S. Department of Justice, Civil Rights Division.
+Prior to joining UC Law SF, Spencer worked as a trial attorney with the U.S. Department of Justice, Civil Rights Division.
 She also spent time representing capital and non-capital defendants on direct appeal and habeas as a deputy state public defender.